subinps/ICAI-BOS-Scrapper/README.md

 # ICAI-BOS-Scrapper

-A python script to scrap whole materials from ICAI BOS knowledge portal.
+A python script to download study materials from ICAI BOS knowledge portal ( CA FINAL).

 > With this script, you can download study material, past year question papers, MTP's RTP's and everything that available on [BOS](https://boslive.icai.org/index.php) with a single click (with proper filenames and folders).